NeoSchema - User Guide

 Making operations convenient for the higher layers (i.e. the clients of the NeoAccess library) is a foundational design philosophy.

-NOTE: as of version 5.0-Beta36, this NeoSchema library is in a late Beta stage.
+NOTE: as of version 5.0-Beta46 (Sep.
+2024), this NeoSchema library is in a late Beta stage, soon to become a "release candidate".

 Background Information: Using Schema in Graph Databases such as Neo4j